 3. If you have set a default location to save downloaded files from the web, you can find the file you download there.
 If not, you may be asked to decide where to store the downloading file.
 When prompted, choose to save the file in the (external) hard drive click Save.

 Situation 2.
 Need to download all your data in Google Photos

 How to backup all Google Photos to external hard drive or local disk?
 You can download all Google Photos to hard drive or external hard drive at once by using Google Takeout, which lets you export data being held in your Google Account:

 2. Click on Deselect all (because this page automatically checks every Google service you use).

 3. Page down to Google Photos and select it by clicking in the check box.

 4. Click on the button that says All photo albums included.
 Scroll the mouse and click on the Next Step.

 5. On the next page, you could choose the Delivery Method you want.
 Choose add to drive here.

 6. You could also customize your export format by selecting the File type & size and click on Create export.
 Then, all your data will be download to your target drive as a zip file.

 Auto way: Sync photos from Google Photos to hard drive

-The newest Google Photos desktop app that Google offers for PC file sync is called Drive for desktop (the original Backup and Sync.
-This application can achieve the two-way sync between cloud and computer.
+The newest Google Photos desktop app that Google offers for PC file sync is called Drive for desktop (the original Backup and Sync).
+This application can achieve a two-way sync between cloud and computer.
 So, you can use it to sync your photos from Google Photos to hard drive automatically.

 2. After installing it, log in to the Google account used for Google Photos.

-3. Click Add Folder > Back up to Google Photos and select any folder you want to backup from local to cloud and check the box of Upload photos and videos to Google Photos.
+3. Click Add Folder > Back up to Google Photos and select any folder you want to backup from local to cloud.

-Bonus tip: replace Google Photos with a better cloud server
+Bonus tip: replace Google Photos with a better free cloud server